-Vaccine decision for children as young as 5 expected next week
+Vaccine decision for children as young as five expected next week

 Previous reports have suggested that it would not be until the spring before the rollout of vaccines for young children begins.

-Azeem Majeed, a professor of primary care and public health at Imperial College London, said he did not expect those aged between 5 and 11 to start receiving their jab until the new year.
-“I would have gone a bit quicker with approving vaccines for children, both with those kids 12 and above and then those 5 to 11,” he added.
+Azeem Majeed, a professor of primary care and public health at Imperial College London, said he did not expect those aged between five and 11 to start receiving their jab until the new year.
+“I would have gone a bit quicker with approving vaccines for children, both with those kids 12 and above and then those five to 11,” he added.

-The EU has already approved the Pfizer jab for 5 to 11-year olds, and in the US, more than 2.6 million children in this age group have received a first dose, according to White House estimates.
+The EU has already approved the Pfizer jab for five to 11-year olds, and in the US more than 2.6 million children in this age group have received a first dose, according to White House estimates.

 UK news in pictures